Menu

 Set this to false if you want the unique items to appear in the order they were found in the data.

-yDomainSort Boolean=true
+yDomainSort boolean=true

 Same as xDomainSort but for the y domain.

-zDomainSort Boolean=true
+zDomainSort boolean=true

 Same as xDomainSort but for the z domain.

-rDomainSort Boolean=true
+rDomainSort boolean=true

 Same as xDomainSort but for the r domain.